DevSensei: PR Workflow Automation

 -

 Expressions can be composed in any form or fashion using operators described below, as long as type requirements are fulfilled.
-If an expression does not type-check (e.g., source > 3
+If an expression does not type-check (e.g., source > 3), it will make the devsensei.yaml file invalid.

 Note